carpmosia/carpmosia/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
 We've got a [list of issues](https://github.com/carpmosia/carpmosia/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!
-For upstream issues, please visit [here](https://github.com/space-wizards/space-station-14-content/issues).
+For upstream issues, please check [here](https://github.com/space-wizards/space-station-14/issues).
 Just make sure your changes and pull requests are in accordance with the [contribution guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html).

 We are not currently accepting translations of the game on our main repository.
 If you would like to translate the game into another language, consider creating a fork or contributing to a fork.